 Quebecor Media's various products in inventory generally have a relatively short lifecycle due to frequent technological changes.
-If it cannot effectively manage inventory levels based on product demand, this could increase the risk of inventory obsolescence and could have an adverse effect on its business, financial condition and results of operations.
+If it cannot effectively manage inventory levels based on product demand, or minimum order quantities from its suppliers, this could increase the risk of inventory obsolescence and could have an adverse effect on its business, financial condition and results of operations.